Welcome to HFE!

 What do the students wear at HFE?

 On Wednesdays, all students PS-6th grade are welcome to wear the grey school spirit shirt with jeans and tennis shoes.
 The spirit shirt is available to order at enrollment in both long or short-sleeves.
 Preschool students wear a navy preschool t-shirt on Monday, Tuesday and Thursday each week.
-Preschoolers can wear bottoms that are solid navy, grey, white, black, or khaki — nothing too flashy, just simple.
+Preschoolers can wear bottoms that are solid navy, grey, white, black, or khaki — nothing too flashy or sparkly, simple is preferred.
 Bottoms do not need to be a certain brand or material.
 All shoes must also be close-toed.
 Accessories and socks also follow our same uniform policy for the other grades and can be found in the handbook.
 The preschool shirts and spirit shirts will be ordered on enrollment day for the year, so if you are interested in long-sleeves or sweaters, be sure to get your orders in on enrollment, as there most likely will not be a chance to order them again later on.

-Each summer in July, Parker & Gone Logo throw a uniform sale at the school in the Activity Center.
+Each summer typically in July, School Belles & Gone Logo throw a uniform sale at the school in the Activity Center.
 One great thing that our uniform committee does is throws a USED uniform sale at the same location and time for families who would like to purchase uniforms at a much lower price – the uniforms are donated throughout the school year from other families who have moved on or outgrown them.
 We will take donations clear up until the Friday before this sale.
 The used uniforms will be sorted by size and type and organized on tables at the sale, and these items are all first come, first serve, so you don’t want to miss out!

 Payments & Tuition